Multifactor Authentication — Duo

 - something you are (a biometric measurement or representation)

 CUIT uses Duo as the MFA service to verify your identity for Columbia’s centralized applications.
 With Duo, you can use a mobile app, a text message or a phone call to authenticate.
 Duo can be combined with other authentication factors like username and password authentication to create multifactor authentication.
 Most people use Duo via the mobile app, Duo Mobile, which runs on a variety of smartphones and tablets.

-As of 2017, multifactor authentication using Duo is required for access to the following services:
+Duo multifactor authentication is currently required for access to the following services: